bhk/scam/libraries.md

 Return the path to the new file.

-##### `(shell!
-CMD)`
+##### `(shell-lines CMD)`

-Execute command CMD, returning data written to `stdout`.
+Execute command CMD, returning data written to `stdout` as a vector of lines, split at "\n" characters.
+To obtain the original output as one string, do the following:

-Unlike `shell`, which trims trailing newlines and then converts newlines to spaces, `shell!` preserves newline and space characters.
-It does guarantee complete fidelity, however: NUL characters will not be preserved, and the last line of output will be terminated with a newline (whether it was present or not in the command output).
+    (concat-vec RESULT "\n")

+Note: Zero bytes in the output may result in truncated lines.

 ##### `(unescape-path LOC)`